The New Default. Your hub for building smart, fast, and sustainable AI software

 Whatever mix you pick, a dedicated landing page is non-negotiable – it's where search traffic, ad traffic, and referrals all land before converting to installs.

-Post-launch, the product loop restarts.
-Users you've never met will send feedback that changes how you think about the roadmap, so set up a way to capture it from day one.
-Third-party integrations are one of the strongest growth levers available — the question is always "which tools do my users already live in?"
-Easyship is a good example: their shipping platform integrates with eCommerce tools like BigCommerce and Etsy and with carriers like FedEx and DHL, which removes most of the switching cost for new users.
+Third-party integrations are one of the strongest growth levers available – the question is always "which tools do my users already live in?"
+Easyship is a good example: their shipping platform integrates with eCommerce tools like BigCommerce and Etsy and with carriers like FedEx and DHL, removing most of the switching cost for new users.

-Four constraints separate apps that scale from apps that stall:
+Four constraints separate apps that scale from apps that stall.

-Key takeaways
+Key Takeaways

 • Ship a beta, instrument it, and let data – not opinion – drive the post-launch roadmap.

-Successful apps in 2026 are not the ones with the longest feature list.
-They are the ones built as coherent systems — problem, product, users, analytics, and iteration cadence all aligned and feeding each other.
-Teams that sprint from feature to feature without closing that loop tend to fall into the 80% that don't survive year one.
+Successful apps in 2026 are the ones built as coherent systems – problem, product, users, analytics, and iteration cadence all aligned and feeding each other.

 Build for longevity.
 Slow down enough to measure, integrate, and listen.
 That's what separates the apps people uninstall after a week from the handful that earn a permanent spot on the home screen.